 The Arizona Department of Education partners with the American Council on Education (ACE) to provide GED testing and test preparation services.
 The GED Test compares the knowledge and skills of GED test-takers to those of graduating high school seniors.
 After successfully passing the GED Test, Arizonans receive the Arizona High School Equivalency Diploma and a copy of their official scores.

 GED Testing Format

-The GED Test measures an individual's ability to understand and use different kinds of facts and information in five categories of knowledge.
+The GED Test measures an individual's ability to understand and use different kinds of facts and information in four categories of knowledge.
 These subjects are:

 - Social studies